Akmalhakimteo/distributed-systems-chubby-lock/docker/README.txt

 2) docker-compose up

 Whenever you change any of the code, remember to run the build command first.
 To decide on the number of nodes to run, change the docker-compose.yml file by commenting/uncommenting the nodes that you want.

+Comment out lines 340 - 343 to remove the DB write and get